hrz-unimr/Products.ZopeHealthWatcher/README.rst

 An HTML version is accessible through the web, using the url `http://host:port/manage_zhw?secret`.
-This url has to be changed depending on the values entered in `custom.py`.
+This url has to be changed depending on the values entered in `zopehealthwatcher.ini`.

 Beware that this URL is not password protected.